OmarZaghlouleh/ExpenseEase/README.md

-ExpenseEase is a mobile application to keep tracking your incomes and expenses.
-(Still under development).
+ExpenseEase is a mobile application to keep tracking your incomes and expenses (Still under development).